mborenstein-goodberry-nurse/Dnd-Notes/Omnomicon/Classes/Cleric/Forge Domain.md

 ### Blessing of the Forge

 At 1st level, you gain the ability to imbue magic into a weapon or armor.
-At the end of a long rest, you can touch one nonmagical object that is a suit of armor or a [[Simple Weapons|simple]] or [[Martial Weapons|martial weapon]].
+At the end of a long rest, you can touch one nonmagical object that is a suit of armor or a [[Simple Weapon|simple]] or [[Martial Weapon|martial weapon]].
 Until the end of your next [[long rest]] or until you die, the object becomes a magic item, granting a +1 bonus to AC if it's armor or a +1 bonus to attack and damage rolls if it's a weapon.

 Once you use this feature, you can't use it again until you finish a [[long rest]].